Current Parks Development Projects

 McHugh Park

-A new artificial turf will be installed to replace the existing natural grass field at field #2 at the McHugh Park Soccer Complex.
-The project is currently under construction for completion by August 2025.
+A new artificial turf field is currently being constructed to replace the existing natural grass field at Field #2 at the McHugh Park Soccer Complex.
+The project is currently under construction for completion by early December 2025.

 Project Manager: Paul Mourad